MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 * Hourly rate

 > [!Important]
-> Changes made to these system defaults are applied soon after the next data refresh of your organizational (HR) data.
+> Changes made to these system defaults are applied soon after the next data refresh of your organizational (HR) data or Office 365 collaboration data.
 These changes apply to data retroactively and can affect calculations of historical metrics.

 ### Default time zone